COVID-19: Information for visitors

-Have there been any COVID-19 cases in Rhinelander or Oneida County?
+How many COVID-19 cases have there been in Rhinelander and Oneida County?

-See the latest information from Oneida County Public Health here.
+See the latest information from the Oneida County Health Department here.

-Rhinelander’s recreational trails and parks remain open for use for people in the area (note that facilities like bathrooms are closed).
-Visit our website to find more information about recreational options like hiking, biking, ATving, paddling and fishing.
+Rhinelander’s recreational trails and parks remain open for use (note that some facilities like playgrounds or bathrooms may be closed).
+Find more information about recreational options like hiking, biking, ATVing, paddling and fishing here.